GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 ### Test with `chrome://flags` or feature flags {: #flags}

-You can test Protected Audience API for a single user in Chrome Beta 101.0.4951.26 and above on
+You can test the Protected Audience API for a single user in Chrome Beta 101.0.4951.26 and above on
 desktop:

 * Enable `chrome://flags/#privacy-sandbox-ads-apis`.